How To Stop Pet Accidents

 However, grooming accidents are more common among pets with dark nails as opposed to those with clear nails.

-What’s more, pets with long nails are likely to injure themselves through slipping or tearing the nail.
+What’s more, pets with long nails are likely to injure themselves by slipping or tearing the nail.
 Broken nails cause bleeding.

 Alternatively, if you don’t have the powder, some readily available household products will work just fine to stop the bleeding, for instance, a bar soap, baking soda or flour.